 Mobile app games

 That brings us to the modern day, where mobile games are ever-present.
 Today, mobile app games are more accessible than ever, and mobile has made it possible for nearly every consumer to have a gaming console at their fingertips.
 Besides making games more accessible, mobile has introduced a new cultural phenomenon wherein anyone with a mobile device can be a gamer, and the notion has really taken off.
 Techcrunch notes that “since smartphones and app stores hit the market in 2007, gaming has undergone yet another rapid evolution that has changed not only the way people play games, but also brought gaming into the mainstream pop culture in a way never before seen.”
 In 2020, the market is poised for continued growth.
 App Annie points out that mobile gaming is on track to surpass $100B across all mobile app stores this year, which makes this a ripe opportunity for mobile app publishers.

 The takeaways: access to gaming is widespread, and that essentially anyone with a mobile device can be a gamer.
 What exactly does the mobile gaming audience look like?
 (Sneak peek: it’s broader than you think it is.)
 Who’s playing mobile games in 2020?
 The key to understanding your app monetization strategy lies in knowing your audience.
 Stay tuned for more insights on the mobile gaming community in the next blog post in our Gaming 101 series!
-Questions about monetizing your game in the meantime?
+MoPub also offers a wide range of educational resources for mobile app publishers.
+Questions about monetizing your game?
 Reach out to the MoPub team today.